rrruuuiii/rrruuuiii.github.io/content/authors/admin/_index.md

 bio: Hello World!

 # Interests to show in About widget
-# interests:
+interests:
+  - Logic
-#   - Programming Languages Theory
+  - Programming Language Theory

 # Education to show in About widget
 education: